Xbox Series X restock update today: track now on GameStop, Twitter, Target and more

 Xbox Series X - latest news and rumors

-PS5 restocks often receive all the attention, but the Xbox Series X has actually become the harder of the two consoles to purchase in the last few weeks as restocks of Microsoft’s powerful gaming machine have really dried up.
+PS5 restocks often receive all the attention, but the Xbox Series X has actually become the harder of the two consoles to purchase in the last few weeks as restocks of Microsoft’s powerful gaming machine have been frustratingly uncommon.

 So the official confirmation that GameStop will be restocking the Xbox Series X later this week will come as very good news to anyone who is still desperately looking to score themselves a next-gen Xbox.
 The restock will be taking place on Wednesday, April 21 at 9 a.m.
 CT.